youngkin/heyyall/README.md

 4. `"KeyFile"` is optional and specifies a client's PEM encoded private key.
 It can be configured at both the global and Endpoint levels.
 If specified for an Endpoint it will override the global specification.
 5. `"CertFile"` is optional and represent a client's PEM encoded public certificate.
 It can be configured at both the global and Endpoint levels.
 If specified for an Endpoint it will override the global specification.

+The `config.go` file in the `api` package contains the Go struct definitions for the JSON configuration.

 ## HTTPS support

 As mentioned above `heyyall` also supports client authentication and authorization via SSL on an HTTP request.
 The `"KeyFile"` and `"CertFile"` configuration fields provide the required information.
 These must both be PEM files.

+The `internal/testhttpsserver` package contains the code for an HTTPS server that will authenticate and authorize a client certificate.
+This can be useful for testing `heyyall`'s HTTPS support.
+You will need a certificate and key files for both the server and client.
+It is possible to use the same certs/keys for both client and server.

 # Runtime behavior